uw-madison-statclub/Sp_2026_Data_Challenge/README.md

 - A maximum of 5 key metrics that you believe are most helpful to business owners

-What to analyze for your presentation: What attributes do successful businesses share?
-You must decide exactly what information is most critical for a business owner to monitor to be successful.
-Teams must define and justify what constitutes “success.”
-We recommend comparing businesses of similar types and with similar characteristics to isolate the specific attributes that correlate with higher survival rates and better reviews.
+To be clear, you do not have to include the maximum number of plots or metrics in your dashboard.
+Readability is an important aspect of any good dashboard.
+Further, you may include as many metrics and plots as you would like in your slide deck.

-Alongside the dashboard, your presentation must provide a clear statistical justification explaining why you chose to keep those specific plots and numbers over all other possibilities.
+Alongside the dashboard, your presentation must provide a clear statistical justification explaining why you chose to keep those specific plots and metrics over all others.

 ### Part 2: The Predictive Component
 To support your consulting recommendations with statistical evidence, you will develop a predictive model for business survival.